stratapp-ai/stratapp-ai.github.io/about.md

   For 30 years strategy formation, communication and execution has been flawed.

   The age old paradigms of static docs and top down control are holding us back.
-Executing strategy rarely meets expectations.
+As a result, executing strategy has rarely met expectations.

   It is time we fixed this.